Bionus/imgbrd-grabber/docs/docs/filename.md

 * `date`: the date the image was posted on the server, using the format "MM-dd-yyyy HH.mm".
 * `all`: all tags.
 * `allo`: do not use this unless you know what you're doing.
 It is the same as `%all%`, but without the removal of forbidden characters and any other kind treatment (using it as a filename may cause some images to not save).
-* `source`: the source of this file, usually an URL.
+* `source`: the source of this file, usually a URL.
 * `sources`: all sources for this file, usually a list of URLs.
 * `url_file`: the URL of that file.
 * `url_original`: the URL of that file's original.